freesinger/network-arch/Courses/TCP_Incast/Incast.md

 #### 5.1 Different RTO Timers

 - *Smaller* minimum RTO timer values:

   - larger values for the initial goodput minimum

-  - faster goodput “recovery” between the initial goodput minimum and the subsequent goodput local maxi- mum
+  - faster goodput “recovery” between the initial goodput minimum and the subsequent goodput local maximum

 - *Larger* minimum RTO timer values:

   - the goodput local maximum occurs at a larger number of senders

-- The initial goodput minimum oc- curs at the same number of senders, **regardless of** minimum RTO timer values.
+- The initial goodput minimum occurs at the same number of senders, **regardless of** minimum RTO timer values.

 #### 5.2 Delayed ACKs and High Resolution Timers